Why learn French of all options? What are the advantages? Is it really worth it in 2025? Check out the 24 top benefits of studying French.

 It is easier to learn a second language if it is part of the same language family as the one you already know.

 Romance languages such as Spanish, Portuguese, Italian, Romanian, and French came from Vulgar Latin.
-So, they share many similarities, like verbs, grammar, vocabulary, and sentence structure.
+Therefore, they share many similarities, such as verbs, grammar, vocabulary, and sentence structure.

 Not all Romance tongues are linguistically close despite the closeness in pronunciation.